 1. Office Days

 As a business owner, some of my days are spent in my home office, keeping my own life organized.
 I take care of admin work, bookkeeping, filing, catching up on emails, scheduling new jobs, making YouTube videos, creating blog content, and reviewing my calendar for the upcoming weeks.

 Any business requires office days.
 My typical office days entail scheduling, emails, and prepping my entire week.
 Really, this is a good time to get organized so that I can go out into the field.
 I tend to make Mondays my office days and Tuesday-Friday my field days.

 Recommended: How to Set Up and Organize your Home Office

 2. “In the DEEP” Days

 I’ll often have several consecutive eight-hour days on these jobs, though I may spread them out over a few weeks.
 Since these are big jobs, I’m usually working with the client, a team of assistants, and haulers who I’ve hired to remove various materials.
 While tiring, these are days I love.

 3. Maintenance Days

 I love working with these maintenance clients because I generally know the clients and home already.
-During these three-hour sessions, I also like to coach on time management and productivity.
-Since these are shorter sessions, I may fit two of these jobs into one day or spend some time in the office once I’m finished.
+During these three-hour sessions, I also like to coach clients on their time management and productivity skills because I already am familiar with the home and with the family.

 4. Contract Days